 Kate’s worn Beulah London for many years.
 She owns several coats, dresses and scarves from the British fashion brand.
 The company’s owned and operated by one of Kate’s friends, Lady Natasha Rufus Isaacs, who has known Prince William since they were infants.
 Fun fact: Lady Natasha is now married to one of Kate’s former boyfriends.

 Finally, Kate changed into a black pair of Russell and Bromley’s Xpresso crossover flats.

-You might remember that she wore a pair in blush suede earlier in the week?
+She also wore a pair in blush suede earlier in the week.